When is 13 Reasons Why season 4 released? What’s going to happen?

 Netflix

-Timothy Granaderos can also be not anticipated to return, along with his character Montgomery not making it out of the third season alive.
-(Monty was killed in jail, having taken the blame for Bryce’s homicide, when it was really Alex who did the deed.)
+Timothy Granaderos can be not anticipated to return, along with his character Montgomery not making it out of the third season alive.
+(Monty was killed in jail, having taken the blame for Bryce’s homicide, when it was truly Alex who did the deed.)

 Deaken Bluman might additionally return as Winston after he confronted Ani letting her know he’s Monty’s alibi…